 Admission Terms: Fall (August); Spring (January); Summer (June)

-Application for Admission: Applicants must have a four-year bachelor’s degree from a regionally accredited college and an acceptable GPA (3.0 or higher on a 4-point scale).
-An admission decision takes into consideration the applicant’s GPA, completed course work, professional work experience (a minimum of 3 years teaching or related school experience is required), personal and professional goals for the degree, as well as the information provided by references.
+Applicants must have a four-year bachelor’s degree from a regionally accredited college, an acceptable GPA (3.0 or higher on a 4-point scale) and a current K-12 teaching license.
+An admission decision takes into consideration the applicant’s GPA, completed course work, professional work experience, personal and professional goals for the degree, as well as the information provided by references.

 Required materials include:

 - online application with a nonrefundable $50 application fee

 - an official transcript from all colleges attended (other than High Point University.
 If you have attended High Point University, you must include it on your application.
 The Norcross graduate School will request that transcript for you once application is submitted.